dr-lab/CarND-Behavioral-Cloning-P3/writeup_report.md

 1. generalize model algorithms, especially the way to augmentation training data
 2. collect more data from track 2 and train on the same CNN model

+**Parameter Tuning**
+So far we use some empirical data to set the parameter values, some like camera steering angle adjustment, throttle value, flip probabilities, epochs, batch size, if future all can be tuned with more training tryings.